ManishLade/coding-practice/how-to-success-in-programming-interview.md

 * Technique

-Generally, when the problem is related to sum, get the sum 'prefix' is a common strategy to resolve the problem.
+  When the problem is related to 'SUM', the sum 'prefix' will be a basic strategy to resolve the problem.